-Sexual misconduct is prohibited by SMU’s Title IX Sexual Harassment Policy, and the federal law Title IX of the Education Amendments of 1972.
+Sexual harassment is prohibited by SMU’s Title IX Sexual Harassment Policy, and the federal law Title IX of the Education Amendments of 1972.

 SMU’s Title IX Sexual Harassment Policy is online in the University Policy Manual, smu.edu/policy, and on the Office of Institutional Access and Equity website, smu.edu/iae.
 The Policy is reviewed and approved each biennium by the SMU Board of Trustees.

-Sexual misconduct encompasses all forms of sexual harassment, including sexual assault, dating violence, domestic violence, and stalking.
-Sexual misconduct will not be tolerated in the SMU community.
-Learn more about sexual misconduct definitions and examples, including sexual assault and consent.
+Sexual harassment includes sexual assault, dating violence, domestic violence, and stalking.
+Sexual harassment will not be tolerated in the SMU community.
+Learn more about sexual harassment definitions and examples, including sexual assault and consent.

-Students found responsible for sexual misconduct face disciplinary sanctions up to and including expulsion from the University.
+Students found responsible for sexual harassment face disciplinary sanctions up to and including expulsion from the University.

-- How to report sexual misconduct to SMU and file a complaint under the Title IX Sexual Harassment Policy
+- How to report sexual harassment to SMU and file a complaint under the Title IX Sexual Harassment Policy

 As defined by the U.S. Department of Education’s Office for Civil Rights, Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities that receive federal financial assistance, including SMU.